compsysmed/academic-kickstart/content/authors/rahel_caspar/_index.md

 ---
 # Display name
-name: Evelyn Scheibling
+name: Rahel Caspar

 # Username (this should match the folder name)
 authors:
-- evelyn_scheibling
+- rahel_caspar

 # Is this the primary user of the site?
 superuser: false